Baptist Cancer Center

 You shouldn't have to leave behind family, friends and the place you feel comfortable to get the most advanced and compassionate cancer care.
 Because cancer affects not just the individual, but the patient's family and friends as well, it's better to be treated and cared for in your own community surrounded by what's familiar.
 For this reason, Baptist Memorial Health Care created the Baptist Cancer Center (BCC), an integrated cancer program so strong that people throughout the Mid-South will be aware of and reassured by the competence and excellence of the program.
 The BCC is committed to providing Mid-South physicians, cancer patients and their families with the assurance and confidence that excellent, compassionate, advanced care is nearby.
 Services are available in North Mississippi, West Tennessee, and Eastern Arkansas.

-Baptist Cancer Center Annual Report
+Baptist Cancer Centers Annual Report

 Read about Baptist's commitment to cancer care.